-Celosia argentea ‘Plumosa’ flowers are plume-like and could be 4 to 10in or 10cm to 25cm high.
+Celosia argentea ‘Plumosa’ flowers are plume-like.
+They are about 4 to 10in or 10cm to 25cm high.
 Celosia argentea ‘Plumosa’ flower heads can last up to 8 weeks.
 The leaves are spear-shaped and deeply veined.

-Plant Celosia argentea ‘Plumosa’ leaves and flowers are edible and are used for food in Africa and parts of Asia, the young leaves contain protein, calcium, iron, phosphorus, and vitamins A and C, and the nutrients are higher when the plant is young and specifically before flowering.
+Celosia argentea ‘Plumosa’ leaves and flowers are edible.
+They use them for food in Africa and parts of Asia, the young leaves contain protein, calcium, iron, phosphorus, and vitamins A and C, and the nutrients are higher when the plant is young and specifically before flowering.
 After flowering the taste becomes more bitter.

 Celosia argentea ‘Plumosa’ is easy to grow from seeds and if you start early indoors if you live in colder climates or warmer climates you can sow directly outside.
 It has rather small seeds you can get over 40,000 seeds in an ounce!
 Watch out for root rot or leaf spot.
 Water from below rather sparing the flowers.